 Here’s a short bio:

 Jeremy Rapaport-Stein is a Boston-based composer whose work plays with the perception of time, visual art and gesture, improvisation, voice, and euphoria.
-Jeremy’s music has been performed by many wonderful new music interpreters, including PRISM Saxophone Quartet, Zentripedal Duo, Juventas New Music Ensemble, Orchestra 2001, Duo Cortona, Guerilla Opera, the Lydian String Quartet, Fear No Music, Sound Icon, and Sō Percussion.
-His work has been presented as part of Philly Composers’ Ink, the Contemporary Undercurrent of Song Project, Yarn/Wire Institute, CollisionSeries, ACO’s SONiC Festival, New Music Brandeis, the University of Pittsburgh Graduate Student Music Conference, Cortona Sessions for New Music, New Music on the Point, Yellow Barn, the Brandeis Festival of the Creative Arts, the Oregon Bach Festival, Composers Concordance, Boston New Music Initiative, and WQXR’s new music channel Q2.
+Jeremy’s music has been performed by many wonderful new music interpreters, including PRISM Saxophone Quartet, Yarn/Wire, Zentripedal Duo, Juventas New Music Ensemble, Orchestra 2001, Duo Cortona, Guerilla Opera, the Lydian String Quartet, Fear No Music, Sound Icon, and Sō Percussion.
+His work has been presented or supported as part of Philly Composers’ Ink, the Contemporary Undercurrent of Song Project, Boston New Music Initiative, CollisionSeries, ACO’s SONiC Festival, New Music Brandeis, the University of Pittsburgh Graduate Student Music Conference, the National Student Electronic Music Event, Yellow Barn, Montreal Contemporary Music Lab, the University of Iowa Center for New Music, Virginia Center for the Creative Arts, the Brandeis Festival of the Creative Arts, the Oregon Bach Festival, Composers Concordance, Boston New Music Initiative, and WQXR’s new music channel Q2.